carom00/heart-felt-generator/README.md

 # heart-felt-generator
-Heart Felt Generator generates an image and a poem based on the text input
+Generate an image and poem using VQGAN-CLIP, GPT-3 and deep style transfer.

+### TODO:
+Read prompts from txt file
+Summarize input before generating CLIP to distill

 ## How To Install
 Install the requirements - pip install -r requirements.txt